hmseaborn90/capstone2/tenmo-server/README/transfer/sendTEBucks.md

 ## Error Response

-**Condition** : User does not have sufficient funds to complete transfer
+**Condition** : User does not have sufficient funds to complete transferDetail

 **Code** : `400 BAD REQUEST`